-(d) If a licensee's inactive status has expired, the licensee must meet the licensure application and examination requirements as listed in §18.15 of this chapter (relating to Application Requirements) and §18.16 of this chapter (relating to Examinations).
+(d) If a license in formal inactive status expires , the licensee must meet the licensure application and examination requirements as listed in §555.11 of this subchapter (relating to Application Requirements) and §555.180 of this chapter (relating to Examinations) to obtain a new license.

-(e) If it has been less than five years since the individual passed the NAB examination, the individual is not required to take the NAB examination referenced in §18.16(a)(2) of this chapter, but must take the state exam.
+(e) If it has been less than five years since the individual passed the National Association of Long Term Care Administrator Boards (NAB) examination, the individual is not required to take the NAB examination but must take the state examination .

-(f) A person whose inactive status license has expired may not renew the license by paying pay a late renewal fee.
+(f) A former licensee whose license expires while on formal inactive status may not renew the license by paying a late renewal fee.

 §555.39.
 Voluntary Surrender of a License.

-(a) A licensee may voluntarily surrender a license by returning the license certificate to DADS.
+(a) A licensee may voluntarily surrender a license by returning the license certificate to the Texas Health and Human Services Commission (HHSC).

 (b) A licensee who voluntarily surrenders a license while under investigation for a violation of licensure requirements may still receive: